chanzuckerberg/cellxgene-census/docs/cellxgene_census_schema.md

 </tbody>
 </table>

-The Census MUST *exclude* cells with anny `assay_ontology_term_id` value not present in the above list.
+The Census MUST *exclude* cells with any `assay_ontology_term_id` value not present in the above list.
 The rational for excluding assays includes:

 <table>
 <thead>